-The 2021 CHGG is all about the experience and everyone gets to experience the gravel of Northwest Arkansas.
-Come experience a great day in the saddle and a hidden gem in the Lake Wedington Recreation Area.
+The CHGG is all about the experience and everyone gets to experience the gravel of Northwest Arkansas.
+Come out for a great day in the saddle and see a hidden gem in the Lake Wedington Recreation Area.

 - 109 Mile - 8:00 am

 - 42 Mile - 8:00 am

 - The ride/race begins and ends inside the park.
 All groups will exit the park on the same route as the finish.
 Neutral roll-out for 0.5 miles and then the hammer drops.

 - Main aid stations with have sodas, water, electrolytes along with sweet and salty snacks.
 There will also be speciality items from our aid station sponsors, so get ready for some fun!
 See Course link for exact locations.
 All riders should be prepared to have extra nutrition and hydration in case of unforeseen conditions.

 - 109 mile - riders who have not made it to Mile 51.5 (County Road 4624) by 11:30 am will be re-directed for 2.6 miles to the 41 mile to go marker of the main course.
 This will result in a total distance of 95 miles.

 - All riders remaining on the course will be picked up at 5:30pm unless inside the final 2.1 miles of the course.

 - Be Safe, Have Fun and Follow Rules of the Road